memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 - lower and uppercase letters `a-z` and `A-Z`,
 - and any of the special characters `.,_+?#-`.

 Most of the properties you'll encounter in Zephyr simply use `kebab-case` names, though you'll also encounter properties starting with a `#`, e.g., the standard properties `#address-cells` and `#size-cells` (also described in the [devicetree specification](https://www.devicetree.org/specifications/)).
+The special character `#` is really just part of the property name, there's no magic behind it.

 For describing property values, we'll follow the approach of the [official devicetree specification (DTSpec)](https://www.devicetree.org/specifications/).
 If you're not interested in the details, skip ahead to the table containing value types and matching examples.
 The goal of the following paragraphs is to help you understand the connection between the DTSpec and [Zephyr's documentation](https://docs.zephyrproject.org/latest/build/dts/index.html) - which can sometimes be confusing.
 Let's start with the definition of a property value from the section _"Property values"_ in the [DTSpec](https://www.devicetree.org/specifications/):